OSCOSS/AR-Annotator/README.md

  This folder lists the proposed queries to evaluate usefullness of the semantic annotation of the articles done in the related paper.

   ## Source Code
-  The source code that is reflected by the paper.
+  The source code that is reflected by the paper in available in the folder https://github.com/OSCOSS/ARAN/tree/master/SourceCode/htmlrdfa.

 ## An extension based on ARAN :
 An extension for Fidus Writer is created based on the current code.
 The developed extension can be accessed in this github repository via https://github.com/fiduswriter.